-•Do not operate the unit if the insulation resistance is below 1.0Mohm.

-•Do not apply megger voltage to the terminal block for transmission line.
-Doing so will damage the controller board.

-•The insulation resistance between the power supply terminal block and the ground could go down to close to 1Mohm immediately after installation or when the power is kept off for an extended period of time because of the accumulation of refrigerant in the compressor.

-•If insulation resistance reads at least 1 M $\Omega$ , by turning on the main power and keeping it on for at least 12 hours, the refrigerant in the compressor will evaporate and the insulation resistance will go up.

-•Do not measure the insulation resistance of the terminal block for transmission line for the unit remote controller.
+- •Do not operate the unit if the insulation resistance is below 1.0Mohm. - •Do not apply megger voltage to the terminal block for transmission line.
+Doing so will damage the controller board. - •The insulation resistance between the power supply terminal block and the ground could go down to close to 1Mohm immediately after installation or when the power is kept off for an extended period of time because of the accumulation of refrigerant in the compressor. - •If insulation resistance reads at least 1 MΩ, by turning on the main power and keeping it on for at least 12 hours, the refrigerant in the compressor will evaporate and the insulation resistance will go up. - +Do not measure the insulation resistance of the terminal block for transmission line for the unit remote controller.

 (4) When the power is turned on, the compressor is energized even while it is not operating.
+The crankcase heater is energized for the EP500 model.